christophergaughan/PyTorch/README.md

 Enjoy exploring PyTorch implementations!
 If you find this project helpful, don't forget to star the repository!

-# Also from "Attention Is All You Need" paper:
+# Also more detail from "Attention Is All You Need" paper:

 # Positional Encodings in PyTorch